Meet our Team

 Chief Executive

 Hannah joined Elect Her on a very part time basis in 2017 whilst grappling full time parenting.
-As her babies grew, so did her hours with the organisation and in July 2020 she took over the role of Director from founder Lee Chalmers.
+As her babies grew, so did her hours with the organisation and in July 2020 she took over the role of Chief Executive from founder Lee Chalmers.

 -